 Which TWO of the following statements about the James-Lange theory of emotion are correct?

 Shade TWO boxes.
+[2 marks]

-[2 marks] A The theory can be disproved by the real-life examples of phobias and panic disorders.
-B The theory does not suggest physiological changes are experienced at the same time as emotions.
-C The theory is based on results of laboratory experiments carried out by James Lange himself.
+- 0 - A The theory can be disproved by the real-life examples of phobias and panic disorders. - 0 - B The theory does not suggest physiological changes are experienced at the same time as emotions.

 D The theory suggests that our interpretation of physiological changes causes the emotions we experience.

-E The theory suggests we can experience

-emotion without any physiological changes.
+E The theory suggests we can experience emotion without any physiological changes.